SAP-samples/teched2023-XP264/exercises/ex3/README.md

 <br><img src="/exercises/ex3/images/audit3.png" width="70%">

-6. Navigte to **View Subscriptions**
+6. Navigte to **View Subscription**

 <br><img src="/exercises/ex3/images/audit4.png" width="70%">

-8. Under Instances and Subscriptions you can now see the new Application ** Audit Log Viewer Service++ and the link to the application next to it.
+8. Under Instances and Subscriptions you can now see the new Application **Audit Log Viewer Service** and the link to the application next to it.

 <br><img src="/exercises/ex3/images/audit5.png" width="70%">